On the detection and precise localisation of merging black holes events through strong gravitational lensing: Simulations

 \subsection{Gravitational wave population}

 To generate realistic lensed GWs, we must couple a GW event to a source galaxy.
 The redshift is set equal to the source galaxy redshift.
 To account for the fact that the probability of emitting a GW varies per galaxy, it depends on the galaxy parameters, we include a GW emission probability, which is described in \cref{sec:lenssysprob}.
-We note that although this is a different way of sampling the gravitational wave redshifts, we find that the redshift distributions are very similar to what was found by \citet{wierdaDetectorHorizonForecasting2021}.
-For the observed gravitational wave parameters, we follow the procedure of \citet{wierdaDetectorHorizonForecasting2021}, who use the observed LIGO O1-O3a distributions.
-The gravitational wave masses are generated from the observational \textit{Power Law + Peak} fit from \citet{abbottPopulationPropertiesCompact2021}.
+We note that although this is a different way of sampling the gravitational wave redshifts, we find that the redshift distributions are very similar to what was found by \citet{wierdaDetectorHorizonForecasting2021}, who directly sample the gravitational wave redshifts using distributions that come from the redshift evolution in stellar population models, instead of linking them to galaxies.
+For the other observed gravitational wave parameters, we follow the procedure of \citet{wierdaDetectorHorizonForecasting2021}, who use the observed LIGO-Virgo-Kagra O1-O3a distributions.
+We adopt a stellar remnant black mass function based on the \textit{Power Law + Peak} model fitted to the LIGO/Virgo detections across O1-O3a by \citet{abbottPopulationPropertiesCompact2021}.
 Using these masses, the resulting signal-to-noise ratio (SNR) is calculated for an ideally oriented source, using the \texttt{pycbc} package \citep{nitzGwastroPycbcPyCBC2021}, for A+ sensitivities for LIGO, and design sensitivities for Virgo and KAGRA.
-The antenna pattern, which is a function of the position on the sky $(\alpha,\delta)$, the event time, and the inclination (the angle between the orbital angular momentum and the line of sight), includes 4 GW observatories (Hanford--Livingston--Virgo--KAGRA).
-This gives the unlensed SNR of a GW.
-The lensed SNRs are then scaled by $\sqrt{\mu}/d_L$.
-Note that this $\sqrt{\mu}/d_L$ arises from the fact that gravitational wave detectors measure the amplitude and not the flux of the signal, which scales with the amplitude squared.
+The antenna pattern, which is a function of the position on the sky $(\alpha,\delta)$, the event time, and the inclination (the angle between the orbital angular momentum and the line of sight), includes 4 GW detectors (Hanford--Livingston--Virgo--KAGRA).
+This gives the intrinsic SNR of a GW (i.e., before any lensing is applied).
+The lensed SNRs of each image $i$ is then the original signal-to-noise ratio times the square root of the magnification ($\rho_i=\rho_{\rm intrinsic}\sqrt{\mu}$)~\cite[e.g.][]{Ng:2017yiu}.